How to Run A Successful Engineering Design Review

 What is the difference between a CDR and a PDR?

-A preliminary design review (PDR) happens earlier in the design process and focuses on the concept and overall structure.
-It’s a checkpoint to make sure the design is solid enough to move forward.
+A preliminary design review (PDR) happens early in the design process to check if the concept is feasible and matches the project scope.

 What is the difference between PDR and FDR?